fnayou/instapush-php-docs/README.md

 # Instapush-PHP Documentation

-This is the documentation repository of the [InstapushPHP](link-instapushphp) the PHP wrapper for instapush.im APIs
+This is the documentation repository of the [InstapushPHP][link-instapushphp] the PHP wrapper for instapush.im APIs

-Browse the documentation on [Read the Docs](link-readthedoc).
+Browse the documentation on [Read the Docs][link-readthedoc].

 ## Credits